jovotech/jovo-templates/alexa/isp/README.md

 ## Add Product with ASK CLI

-We're using the official ASK CLI to add a new product.
+We're using the official ASK CLI to add a new product, which needs to be version `1.3.0` or later.
+[Take a look at the ASK CLI Quickstart here](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html#step-2-install-and-initialize-ask-cli).

 To make it work, first go into the Alexa platform project folder:

 ```sh
 $ cd platforms/alexaSkill